binxhealth/hermes/README.md

 ### Writing retry jobs

 Hermes contains no baked-in retry job implementation.
-Users who wish to build scheduled or triggerable jobs that poll th `failed_message` table and retry messages persisted there must write the jobs themselves.
+Users who wish to build scheduled or triggerable jobs that poll the `failed_message` table and retry messages persisted there must write the jobs themselves.

 `MessageSenderService.retryMessage()` is the recommended entry point for any retry job.
 It will give the full benefit of Hermes' features, without creating any duplicate `FailedMessage` instances that would be caused by a retry job